Ask AI

 As per JGA 2019 guidelines:

-Consider antibiotic therapy and bowel rest in patients with complicated colonic diverticulitis, localized peritonitis, and an abscess ≤ 3 cm.
-Consider ultrasound- or CT-guided drainage in patients with an abscess ≥ 5 cm.
-Individualize treatment based on clinical status, feasibility of drainage, and resource availability in patients with an abscess 3-5 cm.
+Consider administering antibiotic therapy combined with bowel rest in patients with complicated colonic diverticulitis, localized peritonitis, and an abscess ≤ 3 cm.
+Consider performing ultrasound- or CT-guided drainage combined with antibiotic therapy and bowel rest in patients with an abscess ≥ 5 cm.
+Individualize treatment in patients with an abscess measuring 3-5 cm based on clinical status, feasibility of drainage, and resource availability.
+(Strength of recommendation: Probably do it, Quality of evidence: C).

 C